docQodly/docs/docs/studio/pageLoaders/states.md

 :::

-### Webform Object Functions
+### Page Object Functions

-In addition to the standard actions, webform object exposes several states related functions with error handling for "Conditional" states, like:
+In addition to the standard actions, Page object exposes several states related functions with error handling for "Conditional" states, like:

-- [`WebForm.enableState`](../../language/WebFormClass#enablestate): Applies the differences from selected states to the current webform.
+- [`WebForm.enableState`](../../language/WebFormClass#enablestate): Applies the differences from selected states to the current Page.
-- [`WebForm.disableState`](../../language/WebFormClass#disablestate): Removes the applied differences from the webform.
+- [`WebForm.disableState`](../../language/WebFormClass#disablestate): Removes the applied differences from the Page.

 :::info
 These functions are designed to target only "Non-Conditional" states.
 In the event a "Conditional" state is used, the function will either return an error or not execute any action.